Retired Chairman and CEO

 Manager, Finance and Administration

-Bridget I. Rassler joined The Dorothy Rider Pool Health Care Trust in 1989 in an entry-level administrative position.
-While in that role, her responsibilities expanded to support The Rider-Pool Foundation.
+Bridget I. Rassler joined The Dorothy Rider Pool Health Care Trust in 1989.
+Her responsibilities include support to both The Dorothy Rider Pool Health Care Trust and The Rider-Pool Foundation.
 Since 2014, she has served as the Manager of Finance and Administration for the two grant-making organizations.

 Rassler is the liaison to the Board of Trustees for the Trust and Foundation, managing meeting arrangements, materials, and reporting.
-In addition, she is the lead staff person on audits, legal and finance matters, and oversees vendor and consultant contracts, IT needs, and human resource functions for the organizations.
+In addition, she is the lead staff person on audits, legal and finance matters, and oversees vendor and consultant contracts for the organizations.
 She is the lead coordinator of site visits, conferences, and symposia related to the programs within the Trust and Foundation focus areas.
-In addition, she is the lead staff on fiscal management and the liaison to Lehigh Valley Health Network Finance on grants management.
-She played an important role in the distribution of approximately $120 million in distributions to Lehigh Valley Health Network to date.
+She serves as the lead staff on fiscal management and the liaison to Lehigh Valley Health Network Finance on grants management.
+During her tenure, she has played an important role in the distribution of approximately $140 million in distributions to Lehigh Valley Health Network.

 Regina Gabriel joined the staff of The Dorothy Rider Pool Health Care Trust and The Rider-Pool Foundation in 1995.
 She serves as the Program Secretary for the two organizations.